nais/handbook/docs/administrative/fixtures.md

 ## PIG-meetings

-- Utvikleropplevelse (developer experience) takes place every Tuesday afternoon at 14:30.
+- Utvikleropplevelse (developer experience) takes place every other Thursday at 11:30.
 - Kubeops is normally Thursday mornings at 09:00 but not reccurring - invites are sent to interested parties a few days in advance.
 - Aiven is a biweekly thing - Friday mornings at 09:00.
 - Deploy come together Wednesdays from 12:00-13:00.